-1.1 THE MAGNA -SUPPLIER RELATIONSHIP
+1.1 The Magna-Supplier Relationship

-Magna is committed to maintaining its position as a global leader within the automotive sector and we recognize the integral role that each supplier to Magna has in maintaining our position of excellence in innovation, technology, cost, quality and delivery.

-Magna is committed to a zero PPM strategy and expects all Suppliers to support this strategy and manage their own operations, similarly.
+Magna is committed to maintaining its position as a global leader within the automotive and mobility sectors and we recognize the integral role that each supplier to Magna has in maintaining our position of excellence in innovation, technology, cost, quality, and delivery.
+Magna is committed to a zero PPM strategy and expects all suppliers to support this strategy and manage their own operations, similarly.
 Our intent is to establish strategic, long-term relationships with our Suppliers, and it is incumbent on each supplier to maintain a position of cost leadership while demonstrating a commitment to sustained quality, highest levels of service and a strong focus on continuous improvement.